Podcast Studio Setup: The Complete Guide To Setting Up Your Home Studio

 Zoom podcast recording tips:

 When possible hard wire your internet connection into your computer.
-I purchased a longer ethernet cable in order to do this (http://bit.ly/longcable.)
+I purchased a longer ethernet cable in order to do this.

 The reason you want to do this is so that you have the best possible Internet connection.
-Zoom & Skype are reliable but not perfect.
+Zoom is reliable but not perfect.
 This helps improve the video & sound quality.

 Live Streaming Podcast Recording Options

-Ecamm Live (https://www.ecamm.com/mac/ecammlive/) – $50/month – I recently started using Ecamm live so I could increase the quality and production level of the podcasts I created.
+Ecamm Live – $50/month – I started using Ecamm Live so I could increase the quality and production level of the podcasts I created.
 Ecamm makes it easy to add in graphic intros & outros, multiple cameras or inputs (like your iPhone or iPad), or audio sound drops to make your podcast pop.
-You have the ability to live stream to one platform at a time, while also recording a local copy of your video on your computer.
-If you want to stream to multiple social media platforms then you’ll want to sign up for Restream.IO.
+You have the ability to live stream to multiple platforms at a time, while also recording a local copy of your video on your computer.
+Recording a local copy is very important because I found it a lot more user friendly than recording directly from my DSLR camera.